hyperjumptech/monika/docs/src/pages/tutorial/run-using-opsgenie-notification.md

 title: Run using Opsgenie Notification
 ---

-This article will show you how to integrate Monika with Opsgenie to get your Monika notifications through the Opsgenie dashboard.
-So, without further ado:
+This tutorial will show you how to integrate Monika with Opsgenie to get your Monika notifications through the Opsgenie dashboard.

 ## Setup Opsgenie